-Looking For a New Mazda CX-7 in your area?
+Looking for a Used CX-7 in your area?

 The 2012 Mazda CX-7 crossover vehicle delivers one of the most spirited rides in its class, with agile handling, precise steering and good performance, especially when equipped with an available turbocharged 4-cylinder engine.The Bad